Introduction

 Solon’s Reforms and the Timocratic System

-The connection between hoplite service and political rights was explicitly codified in the reforms of Solon (c.
-594 BCE).
-Solon divided Athenian citizens into four property classes, based on annual agricultural production: the pentakosiomedimnoi (500-bushel men), the hippeis (cavalrymen, 300 bushels), the zeugitai (hoplites, 200 bushels), and the thetes (laborers, below 200 bushels).
+The connection between hoplite service and political rights was explicitly codified in the reforms of Solon, who became archon of Athens around 594 BCE.
+Solon divided Athenian citizens into four property classes, based on annual agricultural production measured in medimnoi (a unit of dry volume, roughly equivalent to a bushel).
+The classes were: the pentakosiomedimnoi (500-bushel men), the hippeis (cavalrymen, 300 bushels), the zeugitai (hoplites, 200 bushels), and the thetes (laborers, below 200 bushels).
 The zeugitai—literally "yokemen" or "men of the yoke"—were the core of the hoplite phalanx.
-They were allowed to hold minor offices and serve in the Council of 400, while the higher offices were reserved for the top two classes.
-Crucially, the poorest citizens, the thetes, were excluded from office and served in the navy as rowers rather than in the phalanx.
-Solon’s system thus tied political participation to military capacity: the more a citizen could contribute to the army, the more power he could wield.
+They were allowed to hold minor offices and serve in the newly created Council of 400, while the higher offices, such as the archonships, were reserved for the top two classes.
+Crucially, the poorest citizens, the thetes, were excluded from office and initially served only as rowers in the navy or as light-armed troops rather than in the phalanx.
+Solon’s system thus tied political participation directly to military capacity: the more a citizen could contribute to the army, the more political power he could wield.
+This was a radical departure from the old system based purely on birth, and it legitimized the idea that military service conferred political rights.

 Cleisthenes and the Democratic Constitution

 The hoplite class played a key role in this new order.
 The zeugitai now had full access to the council and the assembly, and they also served as the backbone of the army.
-The phalanx was organized by tribe, with each tribe contributing a taxis (regiment) of hoplites.
+The phalanx was organized by tribe, with each tribe contributing a taxis (regiment) of hoplites commanded by elected generals (strategoi).
 Military service and political participation became inseparable.
 When a citizen marched to battle, he did so alongside his fellow demesmen, and when he returned, he voted in the assembly beside them.
 This fusion of military and civic life gave the hoplite class a powerful stake in the democratic system.
-As the historian Josiah Ober has argued, the success of Athenian democracy depended on the willingness of ordinary citizens to fight and die for their city, and the phalanx was the institution that made that willingness a reality.
+As the political scientist Josiah Ober has argued in his studies of Athenian democracy, the success of the system depended on the willingness of ordinary citizens to fight and die for their city, and the phalanx was the institution that made that willingness a reality by forging a shared identity and a sense of collective responsibility.

 Pericles’ Citizenship Law and the Hoplite Ideal

 The connection between hoplite service and democratic citizenship reached its apogee under Pericles, the leading statesman of Athens in the mid-5th century BCE.
-In 451/450 BCE, Pericles pushed through a law restricting Athenian citizenship to those born of two Athenian parents (both father and mother).
+In 451/450 BCE, Pericles pushed through a law restricting Athenian citizenship to those born of two Athenian parents—both father and mother had to be Athenians.
 This law was aimed at preserving the exclusivity and integrity of the citizen body, which was now more than ever defined by shared military obligations.
-Pericles also introduced pay for jury service and later for military service, making it possible for poorer thetes to participate in civic life without losing income.
-However, the core of his vision remained the hoplite ideal: the citizen-soldier who defended his polis and in return enjoyed full political rights.
-In his famous Funeral Oration, recorded by Thucydides, Pericles celebrated Athens as a democracy because "its administration favors the many instead of the few; this is why it is called a democracy."
-He linked this directly to the courage and sacrifice of the citizen army, especially the hoplites who fell in battle.
+It also helped ensure that the benefits of democracy (such as pay for jury service and public distributions) went only to those who bore the burdens of defense.
+Pericles also introduced pay for jury service (misthophoria) and later for military service, making it possible for poorer thetes to participate in civic life without losing income from their labor.

 Social Equality and Civic Identity: The Phalanx as a Leveling Force